ledeprogram/courses/foundations/homework/fdn_hw_3.md

 ###Foundations Homework - Wednesday, June 4

-Find the function **len** on your machine.
+Find the function "len" on your machine.
 (For windows, look within SuperShell, Cygwin, Babun, etc.)

-Open that file and try to read it.
+You can either use command line tools to seek it out, or else try to find it on the web.

+Once you have found the file, try to read and parse it.
+How do you think this unfamiliar bit of code works?

 ####Due on Friday, June 6.